-The conceptual design of each aircraft is performed with a mixed low- and medium-fidelity MDO environment called Faber, which has also been developed at the University of Toronto Institute for Aerospace Studies.
+The conceptual design of each aircraft is performed with a mixed low- and medium-fidelity MDO environment called Faber, which has also been developed at the University of Toronto Institute for Aerospace Studies and is presented for the first time in the present paper.
 Faber provides a means for the systems-level analysis, sizing, and optimization of transport aircraft, with a focus on developing aircraft that are representative of a given configuration and class in order to support aerodynamic design investigations through the application of Jetstream.
 This is achieved through low-order models for several disciplinary analyses including (1) aerodynamics, (2) weight and balance, (3) structures, (4) propulsion, and (5) performance, which enables the capturing of interdisciplinary tradeoffs to first order.
 These modules are interfaced with a numerical optimizer that drives a given aircraft design towards a minimum fuel burn solution, while providing a means for incorporating top-level aircraft requirements in the form of linear and nonlinear constraints.

 For drag estimation, the aerodynamics module includes profile drag (i.e. skin friction drag, form drag, interference drag, and excrescence drag) from the wing, fuselage, horizontal and vertical tails, nacelles, and pylons, as well as induced drag and wave drag from the wing.
-Profile drag is calculated using the method of Raymer [52], which includes the Prandtl-Schlichting relation for turbulent flow, while induced drag is determined by a vortex lattice method coupled with a Trefftz-plane analysis, assuming elliptical lift distributions.
-For wave drag, the method of Mason and Malone [53] is used, which employs the Korn equation corrected for swept wings.
+Profile drag is calculated using the method of Raymer [50], which includes the Prandtl-Schlichting relation for turbulent flow, while induced drag is determined by a vortex lattice method coupled with a Trefftz-plane analysis, assuming elliptical lift distributions.
+For wave drag, the method of Malone and Mason [51] is used, which employs the Korn equation corrected for swept wings.
 Miscellaneous drag contributions such as fuselage upsweep drag are also included.
-To account for trim drag, excess lift (and by extension induced drag) on the wing is included to counteract the negative lift on the horizontal tail required to balance the aircraft about the center of gravity location.

-Wing weight estimation is performed using a semi-empirical approach that combines an equivalent beam model for calculating the primary weight of the wing structure with statistical correlations for secondary weights, which account for the wing ribs, minimum gauge structures (i.e. fixed leading and trailing edges), high-lift devices (i.e. slats, flaps, and spoilers), control systems (i.e. ailerons), support structures, and non-optimum structures [54].
-These relations depend primarily on MTOW and, where applicable, the projected area of each component, obtained from the reference aircraft.
+Wing weight estimation is performed using a semi-empirical approach that combines an equivalent beam model for calculating the primary weight of the wing structure with statistical correlations for secondary weights, which account for the wing ribs, minimum gauge structures (i.e. fixed leading and trailing edges), high-lift devices (i.e. slats, flaps, and spoilers), control systems (i.e. ailerons), support structures, and non-optimum structures [52].
+These relations depend primarily on the maximum takeoff weight (MTOW) and, where applicable, the projected area of each component, obtained from the reference aircraft.
 This method provides the flexibility required to handle unconventional wing systems.

-The equivalent beam model consists of a finite element method that assumes that the primary wing structure can be represented by a discrete number of two-node beam elements with six degrees of freedom per node (i.e. three displacements and three rotations), and an airfoil conforming wing box model that consists of six booms and skins [55].
-Structural thicknesses (i.e. boom areas and skin thicknesses) are sized based on a fully-stressed criterion, which according to Gallman, Smith, and Kroo, is comparable to that of a design obtained from structural optimization [56].
-As per Andrews, Perez, and Wowk [55], the booms are assumed to support only normal stresses from bending moments and axial forces, while the skins support shear stresses from torsional moments and shear forces.
+The equivalent beam model consists of a finite element method that assumes that the primary wing structure can be represented by a discrete number of two-node beam elements with six degrees of freedom per node (i.e. three displacements and three rotations), and an airfoil conforming wing box model that consists of six booms and skins [53].
+Structural thicknesses (i.e. boom areas and skin thicknesses) are sized based on a fully-stressed criterion, which according to Gallman, Smith, and Kroo, is comparable to that of a design obtained from structural optimization [54].
+As per Andrews, Perez, and Wowk [53], the booms are assumed to support only normal stresses from bending moments and axial forces, while the skins support shear stresses from torsional moments and shear forces.
 RAE-2822 airfoil profiles are used, which are representative of typical transonic airfoils in terms of their camber and thickness distributions.
 These sections are scaled to match the maximum thickness-to-chord ratios defined by the user, or as determined by the optimization framework.